 Beyond these situations, radiography is unfit to give an honest representation of the anatomical structures involved.
-Though radiography is established on a grey scale of contrast and density, the structures overlay each other and result in an image that roughly only contains four separate densities.
+Though radiography is established on a gray scale of contrast and density, the structures overlay each other and result in an image that roughly contains only four separate densities.

-I know that the radiography purists out there might be upset by that comment, but please hear me out.
-If we were able to remove all of the contents of your body, and lay them out sided-by-side and take a radiograph, then we would see that each structure does have a unique tissue density to an extent.
-Unfortunately though, when all of those structures are mixed together in your body and we take a two-dimensional radiograph, all of those densities get averaged together and produce an image with a significantly lower dynamic image contrast.
+The radiography purists out there might be upset by that comment—however, if we were able to remove all the contents of your body, lay them out side-by-side, and take a radiograph, then we would see that each structure does have a unique tissue density to an extent.
+Unfortunately, though, when all those structures are mixed together in your body and we take a two-dimensional radiograph, those densities are averaged together and produce an image with a significantly lower dynamic image contrast.

-We are able to improve this somewhat with Computed Tomography, but CT still falls short in the area of soft tissue evaluation.
+We are able to improve this somewhat with computed tomography (CT), but CT still falls short in the area of soft tissue evaluation.
 Even though CT gives a wider contrast range, the tissue structures are still so close that our brain averages them together and they look more similar than they actually are.
 MRI, however, does not rely solely on the physical density of tissue to create an image.
-It uses characteristic information from the tissue based on chemical make-up, position, resonant frequency, and magnetic susceptibility (to name a few) in order to give a more comprehensive breakdown of the structures involved.
+It uses characteristic information from the tissue based on chemical makeup, position, resonant frequency, and magnetic susceptibility (to name a few) in order to give a more comprehensive breakdown of the structures involved.

 Though diagnostic radiography is a vital part of the diagnostic process, rarely should we depend on it to give us all of the answers we desire.
 In this day and age with the resources we have available, we owe it to ourselves and our clients to utilize every opportunity to further diagnosis and promote health and longevity.